Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/Tutorial 4 - Advance/4a-advance.md

 ```C
 void tft_prints(u8 x, u8 y, const char * pstr, ...);
 ```
-- **x** : n-th charactor's position of a line, ranged from 0 to 15 (i.e. maximum 16 charactors per line)
+- **x** : n-th character's position of a line, ranged from 0 to 15 (i.e. maximum 16 characters per line)
 - **y** : n-th line, ranged from 0 to 9 (i.e. 10 lines in total)
 - **const char * pstr** : string output, just like how you use ```uart_tx()```